Idnan/tweet-cli/README.md

 # Tweet Through CLI

-This script can log into your Twitter account and post a new tweet, all without the official OAuth API.
+This script can log into your Twitter account and post a new tweet, all without the `official OAuth API`.

 ## System requirements
 * *nix OS